danidin26/word-counter-py/README.md

 ## Project Assumptions
- - processed text - space delimmeted text (new lines and tabs are optional)
+ - Processed text - space delimmeted text (new lines and tabs are optional)
  - The main challange of the app is to deal with very large input
- - url input - valid url format
+ - URL input - valid url format
- - local file - absolute path to a local txt file
+ - Local file - absolute path to a local txt file
- - after clarification - requests are being processed **synchronously**
+ - After clarification - requests are being processed **synchronously** - no support for concurrent requests and file locking.